Geico Home Insurance Review

 We evaluated the company based on their customer rating and experience, financial stability, and coverage to determine Reviews.com score and create our Geico Homeowners Insurance Review.
 To compare this company with home insurance companies across the board, we calculate each Reviews.com score based on the following:

-• Customer Ratings — Customer ratings are an indication of satisfaction with the process of filing a claim.
-We measured this using J.D.
-Power Homeowners Satisfaction ratings.
+• Customer Ratings — Customer ratings indicate satisfaction with shopping and the process of filing a claim.
+We reference the latest J.D.
+Power U.S. Home Insurance Study.

 • Coverage — As there isn’t one company to fit everyone’s needs, we evaluated companies by the amount of coverage options and add-ons available.